artemrizhov/django-mail-templated/README.rst

 Each email template should extend ``"mail_templated/base.tpl"`` or its clone either directly or via descendants.
-This is the only way to provide robust and full support for template inheritance, because Django template engine takes a lot of changes from time to time.
+The base template contains the markups of the email components.
+This aproach eliminates the dependancy on the inner implementation of the Django template engine which tends to change.

 Note that first and last newlines inside of block contents will be removed.